 Mimi Fritz, president and CEO of the Downtown Market, says, “The Market is not only a great place to try new foods or sample your way through several cuisines in one visit, but also hosts free public events and is a gathering spot for the community.
 Whether visitors need a place they can meet for coffee, host a business meeting or event, or enjoy a delicious meal, we offer some amazing local options.”

-Perhaps that’s why the Downtown Market welcomed nearly one million visitors in 2017 and celebrated a 14 percent sales increase over the previous year.
-It’s also stimulated residential and retail development in formerly vacant warehouses in the surrounding neighborhood – an area some refer to now as the Market District.
+The Market’s impact extends beyond the food arena, as it has also stimulated residential and retail development in formerly vacant warehouses in the surrounding neighborhood – an area some refer to now as the Market District.

-As a founding board member of the Downtown Market and its current Chairman, it’s been clear to me from opening day that this gathering place would not only be a tremendous attraction, it would also help us build a healthier community and economy.
+These successes have validated organizers’ vision that the Downtown Market would not just be a tremendous attraction, but it would also help build a healthier community and economy.